 Guest passes are also issued for library programs and events, such as the Meet the Author talks.

-Students from the Community – If a teacher from a local secondary school wants to bring their class to the library for a research assignment, they must schedule it ahead of time with the Associate Dean, Research and Learning Services.
+Students from the Community – If a teacher from a local secondary school wants to bring their class to the library for a research assignment, they must schedule it ahead of time with the Associate Dean, Experiential Learning & Academic Engagement.

 Use of Public Workstations – Limited computer workstations are available to alumni, guests, and public users.